dfoxelf/scanNet/README.md

 # scanNet

-You always wanted to know which hosts are on your network and you don't want to install extra software.
+You always wanted to know which hosts are up on your network and you don't want to install extra software.
 So this is a small script created for that purpose.